 500 ACRE MEMORY MAKER

-Each week in the summer, around 400 kids experience the wonders of camp.
-Camp gives kids (and even adults!) the ability to enjoy the great outdoors, make new friends, gain additional skills and make endless memories through a multitude of activities and different types of camps held not only during the summer but all throughout the year.
+Each week in the summer, around 400 kids experience the wonders of overnight camp.
+Being away at camp gives kids (and even adults!) the ability to explore the great outdoors, make new friends, gain additional skills and make countless memories through a multitude of activities.
+YMCA Camp Willson also offers different types of camps held not only during the summer but all throughout the year.

 Since then, Camp Willson expanded multiple times, aquired a farm, horses and built multiple cabins that still stand today.
 Although many things have change over the last 100 years, one notion has remained the same: Camp Willson’s dedication to providing an unparalleled overnight camp experience that will stay with campers for a lifetime.